GuyDupenloup/gpt2_model_from_research_papers/README.md

 | 762M          |   774M      |
 | 1542M         |  1542M      |

-The first two model sizes are different from the numbers that are given in the GPT-2 Paper.
+The first two model sizes are different from the numbers given in the GPT-2 Paper.
 As I could not find any explanation, I finally did some research and found out from different sources that my numbers are actually correct.

+Therefore, I used the names 124M and 355M for the first two models instead of OpenAI's names.

-## 4. Aligning with OpenAI's model
+## 4. Loading OpenAI's pretrained weights

+### Hugging Face's GPT-2 model

-I got the OpenAI model using the **transformers** package developed by Hugging Face (HF).
+There are different ways to get OpenAI's weights for GPT-2 models.
+I used the **transformers** package developed by Hugging Face (HF).

-To compare the architecture of HF's model with my model, I printed the trainable variables of the two models using the **print_training_variables()** from the **utils.py** file.
-The result is in file **trainable_variables.txt**.

-Like my model, HF's model strictly follows the architecture described in the research papers.
-Although names are different, the two architectures are identical expect for three differences:
-1. My model uses 3 separate matrices for Wq, Wk and Wv in the attention head, while they are concatenated in a single matrix in HF's model.
-2. My model has a softmax at the output, while HF's model outputs logits.
-3. The shape of biases in dense layers is (1, N) in HF's model, while it is (N,) in my model.

-Differences #1 and #2 were trial to fix.
-I aligned on HF's model.

-Difference #3 has to do with broadcasting.
-Take for example the Keras layer used for the output projection of the attention heads:

-    Wv = tf.keras.layers.Dense(d_model)

-Omitting the batch dimension, the layer input X has shape (seq_len, d_model).
-The layer performs:

-    X * Wv + b

-As X * Wv has shape (seq_len, d_model), the bias b must be broadcasted across the seq_len dimension to shape (seq_len, d_model).
+To be able to load the pretrained weights from HF's model, the trainable variables in my model must align with the trainable variables in HF's model, meaning that hierarchies and shapes must be aligned.

+I used the **print_train_variables.py** to print the training variables of HF's model.
+The output is in file **hf_train_vars.txt**.
+Names are different but hierarchy and shapes are the same in both model.
+I strictly followed the model architecture described in the research papers, and HF obviously did the same.

+There is one difference, though.
+The bias variables of dense layers in HF's model have shape (1, N) while in my model they have shape (N,), which is the shape assigned by Keras.
+Biases have to be broadcasted, like for example for the output projection matrix in the attention head that needs to be broadcasted from (d_layer,) to (seq_len, d_layer).
+Using (1, d_layer) like in HF's model has the advantage of making the broadcasting axis explicit.
+However, it requires a custom model.

-Keras automatically takes care of the broadcasting.
-By using a bias with shape (1, N), HF's model makes the broadcasting axis explicit.
-For the sake of simplicity, I kept the standard Keras layers and avoided the introduction of a custom layer with bias (1, N).
+For the sake of simplicity, given that Keras automatically handles broadcasting, I stuck with standard Keras layers with bias of shape (N,).

 ## 5. Loading pretrained weights